 From the Configurations dropdown, select All Configurations.

 Check the Deploy checkbox for the MyPageLibrary Project.

-Uncheck the Build checkbox for the StaticContent Project.

 Click OK to save your changes and close the Property Pages dialog.

+When the StaticContent project is built, it will generate a DLL, StaticContent.dll, and a debug symbol database, StaticContent.pdb.
+Padarn does not require these files so you will need to specific a build event to quietly delete them when the build is successful.

+In Visual Studio’s Solution Explorer pane, select the StaticContent Project.

+From the Visual Studio Project menu item, select Properties to display the StaticContent Project Properties tab and select the Build Events group.

+Click in the Post-build event command-line textbox and type the following: del /q $(TargetDir)$(TargetName).*

+Close the StaticContent Project Properties.

 Exercise 5: Setting the Project Deployment Directories

 In this exercise you will configure the Projects’ Device Output File Folders to ensure that all projects deploy to a common location on your target device.